anonymous260105/FG-VPO/README.md

 ## Merge FG-VPO Model

-Run the following command to merge the base model with the fine-tuned LoRA model:
+Run the following command to merge the base model with the checkpoint:

 ```bash
 python run/merge/merge_llava_lora.py \